JA-Erosa/University/BigData/bigdataprinciples.md

   - Spread the master dataset among many files, and store all those files in the same folder

 ##### 10. How can we achieve Vertically Partitioning of data on a distributed filesystem?:
   - By sorting your data into separate folders.
-For example, suppose you’re storing login information on a distributed filesystem.
-Each login contains a username, IP address, and timestamp.
-To vertically partition by day, you can create a separate folder for each day of data.
+For example, you can create a separate folder for each day of data.
 Each day folder would have many files containing the logins for that day.
 Now if you only want to look at a particular subset of your dataset, you can just look at the files in those particular folders and ignore the other files.